 With the advances in modern dentistry, the days of enduring painful dental procedures are in the past.
 Dr. Baldwin will apply local anesthesia to ensure you’ll have a painless experience.

 However, it’s typical for there to be some discomfort for up to 10 days following the placement of your dental implant.
 Thankfully, you’re not left to just deal with the soreness.
 Based on the complexity of your procedure and your individual pain threshold, we’ll provide you with the right protocol to recover comfortably.

 Following the placement of your dental implant, you should adhere to a liquid or soft-food diet.
 Some options you can consider are smoothies, mashed potatoes, apple sauce, and other items that won’t risk damaging your implant.

 It’s also critical that you drink an adequate amount of water daily to stay hydrated and to hinder the growth of bacteria in your mouth.
 A safe quantity is a ½ ounce per pound of weight.
 For example, a 150-pound person would need to drink around 75 ounces of water daily, which is roughly four-to-five bottles of water.

 For the first 24 hours after your procedure, it’s normal for there to be slight bleeding.
 Thus, you may notice some redness in your saliva.

 If, however, the bleeding becomes excessive, you can gently bite down on a cotton gauze and apply pressure for 30 minutes.
-In the event the bleeding continues, reach out to our office so we can schedule you for a visit with Dr. Baldwin.
+In the event the bleeding continues, reach out to our dental office so we can schedule you for a visit with Dr. Baldwin.

 Bacteria growth is a constant threat to your oral health.
 Therefore, it’s still of the utmost importance to perform proper oral hygiene after your dental implant is placed.
 To prevent any unnecessary damage to the treatment site, though, it must be done correctly.